-- A. Record requirements of JCAHO accreditation
+- A. Record requirements of The Joint Commission accreditation or equivalent

 - B. Critical documentation

 - C. Correction of documentation

 - D. Ownership of records

 VIII.
 Risk Management

 - A. Professional medical liability

 - B. Risk analysis

 - C. Role of the radiation therapist in risk management